joelvaneenwyk/huginn-wiki/Running Huginn on minimal systems with low RAM & CPU e.g. Raspberry Pi.md

 ### Use Init Script instead of Upstart on Raspbian (Debian)

-If you want to deploy via the [Capistrano Tutorial](https://github.com/cantino/huginn/wiki/Deployment-with-Capistrano,-Unicorn,-nginx,-Foreman,-and-Upstart) but want to use SysVinitt instead of upstart - then include the following foreman export gem in your Gemfile.
+If you want to deploy via the [Capistrano Tutorial](https://github.com/cantino/huginn/wiki/Deployment-with-Capistrano,-Unicorn,-nginx,-Foreman,-and-Upstart) but want to use SysVinit instead of upstart - then include the following foreman export gem in your Gemfile.
 ```
 gem 'foreman-export-initscript'